* Blasphemy: Blasphemy is the act of swearing using God’s name, saying bad things about God, or doing disrespectful things against God

 * Lord’s Supper (Communion): The night of His arrest, Jesus celebrated the Passover with His disciples.
 This is known as the Last Supper.
 He offered them bread as a symbol of His flesh that would be sacrificed for us and wine as a symbol of the blood He would shed for us.
 When we take the sacrament of communion, we do it in remembrance of Christ’s sacrifice for us

-* Martin Luther: Major revolutionary who brought about a great change ushering in the Protestant Church
+* Martin Luther: Major revolutionary who brought about a significant change ushering in the Protestant Church

 * Mediator: Someone who works out disagreements between people or organizations.[1 Timothy 2:5]